aces/Loris/modules/instrument_list/README.md

 ## Permissions

-One of three conditions must be met to have access to the module:
+One of the following conditions must be met to have access to the module:

 1. The user has the permission `access_all_profiles`
-2. The user is at the same site as the visit.
+2. The user shares a project and site with the visit
-3. The user is at the same site as one of the candidate's other visits.

 The `send_to_dcc` permission is required in order to send the timepoint to DCC (finalize the visit).